llm-qoe/llm-qoe.github.io/README.md

 <br>

-Usually, in order to preserve good user experience, the service provider must provision more compute resources proportional to the excess request load, leading to higher costs.
+Usually, in order to preserve good user experience, the service provider must provision more compute resources proportional to the excess request load, leading to **higher costs**.

 However, we observe that there is an opportunity to optimize user experience by balancing prolonged TTFT and excessively fast token generation speed.
 By temporarily pausing the response generation for requests with already sufficient tokens generated, we can spare the limited GPU resources to other pending requests.
 This approach leverages the disparity between the expected and actual token generation speeds, optimizing both resource efficiency and user satisfaction.